 It is suggested that Nuclear Medicine Departments aim to complete the use of the audit tool twice in a 5 year cycle.
 The first audit should take the form of an internal departmental audit.
 The second audit should be an invited external audit carried out by BNMS.
 Satisfactory completion of two audit cycles (one internal, one external) will lead to the award of a BNMS Certificate of Departmental Accreditation.

 To undergo an invited external audit or to request more details, please contact the Chairman of the Audit and Standards Committee.
 The host department will be asked to:-

 Standards for BNMS Auditors

-BNMS Auditors must be members of the BNMS.
-Training consists of:
+BNMS Auditors are bound by standards agreed by BNMS Council, they must be members of the BNMS.